Skip to Content

 Case in point: Papahanaumokuakea (small Hawaiian atolls with the world’s deepest reefs and a UNESCO World Heritage Site) and Humuhumunukunukuapua’a (a Hawaiian reef trigger fish).

-So we were surprised by this fun fact about Hawaii: There are only 12 letters in the entire Hawaiian alphabet, which include all 5 vowels (A,E,I,O,U) and just 7 consonants (H,K,L,M,N,P,W).
+So we were surprised by this fun fact about Hawaii: There are only 12 letters in the entire Hawaiian alphabet.
+The alphabet is made up of all 5 vowels (A, E, I, O, U) and just 7 consonants (H, K, L, M, N, P, W).

-7) Hawaii is the only US state that commercially grows coffee, cocoa and vanilla beans
+7) Hawaii is the only U.S. state that commercially grows coffee, cocoa and vanilla beans

 Among the most unique facts about Hawaii is that it’s the one and only state in the United States that grows and commercializes all these three very popular crops.